MythriSM/Brand_Analysis_Dashboard/README.md

 📊 Brand Analysis Dashboard

-A data analysis and visualization project developed using Python and Dash to analyze brand-related data through an interactive dashboard.
+An interactive data analysis and visualization dashboard developed using Python, Pandas, Plotly, and Dash to analyze brand-related data and present meaningful insights through interactive visualizations.

 🚀 Features

 - 📊 Interactive data visualizations
-- 📈 Brand performance analysis
+- 📈 Brand data analysis
-- 🔍 Easy-to-understand charts and insights
+- 🔍 Explore patterns and trends in the dataset
-- 🎛️ Interactive dashboard components
+- 📋 Data processing and analysis using Pandas
-- 📋 Data-driven analysis using Python
+- 🎛️ Interactive dashboard using Dash and Plotly

 🛠️ Technologies Used